-This document is intended to support a GAA unit in dealing with a critical incident involving a death by suspected suicide or an attempted suicide.
-It is to be utilised as a reference guide and ideally will be augmented by a Club or County Critical Incident Response Plan (although it is recognised that not all units will have one of these in place before such a critical incident occurs.)
+This document is intended to support a GAA unit in dealing with a critical incident.
+It is to be utilised as a reference guide and ideally will be augmented by a Club or County Critical Incident Response Plan (although it is recognised that not all units will have one of these in place before a critical incident occurs.)

 A critical incident - something that overwhelms our natural ability to respond - may visit your club at any time.
+Having a plan in place can help your club respond to the best of its ability while ensuring that those managing the response and those impacted by the incident are supported appropriately.

-It is important to note that no two incidents are identical.
-The nature of the incident (whether it took place on GAA grounds, for example, or happened during official club/county activity) will determine the degree of involvement of your club/county in managing the response.
+No two critical incidents are identical.
+Considerations including whether it took place on GAA grounds or happened during official club activity will determine the degree of involvement of your club/county in managing the response.

-It is possible that your club/county may be one of several entities playing a part in responding to a critical incident, as the diagram below indicates.
-The diagram also highlights the importance of having the affected family or families at the centre of all plans/decisions.
+Your club may be one of several entities playing a part in responding to a critical incident, as the diagram below indicates.
+It also highlights the importance of having the individuals and family/families most directly impacted at the centre of all plans/decisions.

-Some potential participants involved a community-based response to a critical incident.
+Some potential entities involved a community-based response to a critical incident.